NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 *Those bastards!*

 High precision timers are used to launch side-channel and timing attacks.
 In recent years, low level vulnerabilities such as Spectre, Meltdown, Rowhammer emerged.
-They all have in common that the attacker needs the ability to have a high resolution timers.
+They all have in common that the attacker needs the ability to take high resolution time measurements.

-The awesome [Google Security Blog](https://security.googleblog.com/2021/03/a-spectre-proof-of-concept-for-spectre.html) explains on the page [Spectre Proof-Of-Concept website](https://leaky.page/timer.html) why:
+The awesome [Google Security Blog](https://security.googleblog.com/2021/03/a-spectre-proof-of-concept-for-spectre.html) explains on the [Spectre Proof-Of-Concept website](https://leaky.page/timer.html) why:

 > Before we run the Spectre proof of concept, we need a way to observe the side-effects of the transient execution.
 The most popular one is a cache side channel.
 By timing a memory access, we can infer if a chosen address is in the cache (if the access is fast) or needs to be loaded from memory (if the access is slow).
 Later, we will use a Spectre gadget to access a JavaScript array using a secret value as the index.
 Testing which array index got cached will allow us to recover that secret value.